imbev/simplematrixbotlib/README.md

   bot = botlib.Bot(creds)

   prefix = '!'

-  async def hello(room_id): #Must be an "async" function with a (room_id) argument
+  @bot.listener.on_startup #Add "hello" action to action to execute at login async def hello(room_id): #Must be an "async" function with a (room_id) argument
       """
       Example function that says "hello" when the bot is started.